bugholic/bugholic/README.md

 🌱 I’m currently learning WEB DEVELOPMENT

-👯 I’m looking to collaborate on Frontend and Backend PROJECTS
+👯 I’m looking to collaborate on Full Stack Projects.

 🤝 I’m looking for help with WEB DESIGNING AND DEVELOPMENT